theaiscope/GDD-webapp/README.md

 ### Deploying

 The app is currently deployed in test environment, on every push in main branch.
-Github actions is used to run automated tests and if they are successful a new version of the application is deployed using the firebase cli.
+Github actions are used to run automated tests, and if they are successful, a new version of the application is deployed using the firebase cli.

 When a new tag is generated, it is published on production environment.